n0sync/fphysics/README.md

 # fphysics — A Comprehensive Physics Library in Python

-**fphysics** (short for fun-physics) is a pure Python library that offers an extensive collection of physical constants, equations, and formulas.
+**fphysics** is a Python library that offers an extensive collection of physical constants, equations, and formulas.
-It's built as a one-stop toolkit for students, researchers, educators, and developers covering everything from classical mechanics to cutting-edge quantum theory.

 ## Key Features

-### Extensive Constants Database
+### Constants Database
 Includes essential physical constants — SI base units, quantum constants, astronomical parameters, and more.

-### Modular & Well-Organized Formula Collections
+### Modular Formula Collections
 Separate modules for mechanics, thermodynamics, electromagnetism, atomic physics, nuclear physics, relativity, statistical mechanics, and beyond.

-### Unit Conversion Made Easy
+### Unit Conversion
 Convert seamlessly between SI, CGS, and natural units.

-### Built for Learning & Research
+### Built for Learning
-Perfect for integration into scientific calculators, simulations, teaching aids, or advanced research codebases.
+Perfect for integration into scientific calculators, simulations and teaching aids.

 ## Installation
 Install directly from PyPI: